citp/privacy-policy-historical/v/vi/vis/visitnorway.com.md

   * APAMARA, S.L (Estonia)
   * Atrikom Fulfillment (Germany)
   * Excelsior Integrated (US)
+  * VG Partnerstudio (Norway)

-We will not share personal information with our distribution partners to a greater extent than is necessary to complete the purpose, such as sending outbrochures and newsletters.
+We will not share personal information with our distribution partners to a greater extent than is necessary to complete the purpose, such as sending out brochures and newsletters.

-By contract, our suppliers may not use or disclose your personal informationfor other purposes, without your permission.
+By contract, our suppliers may not use or disclose your personal information for other purposes, without your permission.

 ### 8\.
 DIRECT MARKETING